 Bikes are often stolen in less than a minute and sold on within 24 hours.
-Unsuprisingly, city areas are the most likely place your bike will go missing, and bolt cutters are generally the tool of choice.
-If you own a lock that isn’t able to be cut with bolt cutters, that’s a great start!
+Unsurprisingly, city areas are the most likely place your bike will go missing, and bolt cutters are generally the tool of choice.
+If you own a lock that isn’t able to be cut with bolt cutters, that’s a great start.

 Different Types of Locks

 Think of a cable as a slight deterrent, and nothing more.
 They are really handy to use, but you can cut a cable lock with very basic hand tools.
 In my mind, bikes locked with cables are pretty much an invitation for thieves to take them… they’re that easy to break.
 That said, it is possible to buy cable locks that are hand tool proof: silicon encased cables and nylon sleeves make some cable locks much harder to cut.

 D-locks are by far the strongest lock option, however, what you can secure them to can be very limiting especially in areas outside cities.
 Most high-end D-locks require you to cut both sides of the shackle with an angle grinder, which generally takes between one and four minutes to achieve.
 Smaller d-locks are actually harder to cut as there is less space inside the d-shackle to work tools without risking frame damage.

 Hardened Chain and Padlocks